 Pisgah Hill Preserve

 This 200-acre preserve has two separate trailheads, one at 74 Dougherty Road (“South”), and the other at 159 North Pownal Road (“North”), both in New Gloucester.
 The preserve includes old quarries, distinct and varied ledges, mixed forests, and beautiful ground cover of lichen and mosses.
 The ridgeline offers winter-time views, including beautiful sunsets and moonrises.
 Every winter we invite you to join us on our annual Full Moon Trek.
 The northern-most section of the preserve near the powerline includes a large wetland complex with several beaver ponds, significant vernal pools, and rich habitat.
-Most visitors explore this preserve on the trails that begin at the trailhead at 74 Dougherty Road, New Gloucester.
+Most visitors explore this preserve on the trails that begin at the southern trailhead at 74 Dougherty Road, New Gloucester.